Carclo (LON:CAR) Trading Down 7.8% – Here’s Why

-Carclo (LON:CAR – Get Free Report) last issued its quarterly earnings data on Thursday, December 5th.
+Carclo (LON:CAR – Get Free Report) last announced its quarterly earnings data on Thursday, December 5th.
 The company reported GBX 0.70 ($0.01) earnings per share for the quarter.
-Carclo had a negative net margin of 2.49% and a negative return on equity of 61.91%.
-On average, equities analysts forecast that Carclo plc will post 4.4999999 earnings per share for the current fiscal year.
+Carclo had a negative return on equity of 61.91% and a negative net margin of 2.49%.
+As a group, research analysts predict that Carclo plc will post 4.4999999 earnings per share for the current year.

 Carclo Company Profile